cdev-framework/cdev-sdk/README.md

 ## Alpha Notes and Limitations
 The project is still in an `alpha` state, so there are still rough edges and limitations.
 The following are the current high level limitations of the framework.

-- Failed Deployments
+- Recovery from Failed Deployments
     - Certain resources require multiple API calls to generate the proper configurations in the Cloud, and if one of the API calls fails, it can cause the Cloud resource to be in a state that needs to be manually updated before continuing the deployment.

 - Parallel Deployments
-    - Non-dependant resources can deployed in parallel to reduce the total deployment time when there are many changes in a single deployment.
+    - Non-dependant resources can be deployed in parallel to reduce the total deployment time when there are many changes in a single deployment.

 - Remote Backend
     - The current state of cloud resources are stored in json files.
 This is extremely limiting as it prevents multiple people from working on the same state at the same time.